West Side Story (1961 film): Production

 Executive producer Walter Mirisch enlisted the services of Jerome Robbins, who had directed and choreographed the stage version of West Side Story.
 Because Robbins had no previous film experience, Mirisch hired Robert Wise to co-direct and produce because of his "experience in gritty subject matter" and his ability to complete motion pictures under budget and ahead of schedule.
 Robbins was to direct the musical sequences, and Wise would handle the story's dramatic elements.
 Robbins directed his portion of the film first, spending a great deal of time on retakes and on-set rehearsals as well as discussing setups with Wise.
 Assistant director Robert Relyea recalled an unusual number of injuries endured by the dancers.
 After 45 days of shooting, the picture was 24 days behind schedule.
-With the film over budget, the producers dismissed Robbins.
+With the film over budget, Wise dismissed Robbins.
 The remaining dance numbers were directed with the help of Robbins's assistants.
 Recognizing Robbins's considerable creative contribution to the film, Wise agreed that Robbins should be given co-directing credit.
 Robbins and Wise also kept in contact and discussed the production, with Wise's taking many of Robbins's suggestions about the editing of the film.
 The titles and end credits sequences were designed by Saul Bass with Elaine Makatura Bass.
 Bass was credited as visual consultant for creating the opening sequence over the film's overture.

 On location shooting for the "Prologue" and "Jet Song" occurred at two different Manhattan, New York locations.
 A playground located at East 110th Street, now Tito Puente Way, between 2nd and 3rd Avenues, served as the backdrop for introducing the two gangs.
 West 68th Street between West End and Amsterdam Avenues, three blocks north of the San Juan Hill community, provided additional realism for where the gangs roamed.
 The sound stages at the Samuel Goldwyn Studio, located in West Hollywood, California, were used for rehearsals and studio shooting.